 Incredibly, he smiled – a real, genuine one, this time – and met her eyes frankly.

 "Len was the first bad guy to take me seriously.
-You know, as the enemy, a threat to his schemes, rather than some arrogant dopey kid who didn't have the guts to put his money where his mouth was.
+You know, as the enemy, a threat to his schemes, rather than some arrogant dorky kid who didn't have the guts to put his money where his mouth was.
 He didn't pull any punches.
 He didn't cut me any slack on account of being two months or so short of sixteen.
 I barely escaped with my life that day."

 Janet was halfway between horrified and proud.
 She'd always known that Leonard Snart was not a 'nice' man – she had never been very interested in marrying one, anyway, no matter how much her mother used to rant about how Peter Montgomery was such a nice boy, and a law student and everything.
+She'd wanted Len.
 She'd made her choice.

-Still, there had been times when Len had actually been sweet.
-For a relative value of sweet.
-But as far as she knew, he had never murdered anyone in cold – lame, girl, real lame – blood.
+As far as she knew, he had never murdered anyone in cold – lame, girl, real lame – blood.

 Why, then, was that darn confusing speedster still smiling like that?